gracoes/pipedrive-challenge/README.md

 }
 ```
 #### Pagination
-This endpoint supports pagination through cursors, meaning clients can only request the *previous* and *next* page and not a specific page.
+This endpoint supports cursor based pagination, which means clients can only request the *previous* and *next* page and not a specific page.
 The server responds with a `pagination` property that contains the name of the first relation, in `prev_cursor`, and the name of the last relation, in `next_cursor`.
 The value of `next_cursor` will be `null` when there are no more pages.
 Clients move between pages by sending the query parameter: `after`.
 ##### Example
 ##### First Page
 `GET organization/:name/relations`
 ###### Next Page
-Fetching the next page is straightfoward, the client sends the `next_cursor` value in the `after` query parameter.
+Fetching the next page is straightfoward, the client sends `next_cursor` as the `after` query parameter value.
 `GET /organization/:name/relations?after=<next_cursor>`.
 ###### Previous Page
-Fetching the previous page is more trickier, the client would need to save the previous page `prev_cursor` value, send it in the `after`.
+Fetching the previous page is more trickier, the client would need to save the previous page `prev_cursor` value and send it as the `after` query parameter value.
 `GET /organization/:name/relations?after=<prev_page:prev_cursor>`.

 ## DB Schema